 Burrowing Owls hunt at all hours of the day and night.
 Usually staying close to the ground, they fly, hover, walk, or run, seizing prey in their talons.
 Between forays for food, they sleep on dirt mounds at their burrow entrances or on depressions in the ground.
 Disturbed owls bob jerkily up and down, as do hunting owls pinpointing prey.
 They are mostly monogamous and breed close together in loose colonies.
 Females stay in or near the nest burrow until chicks fledge, while males tend to stand guard at a nearby burrow or perch.
 Males defend their territories against other males by vocalizing, displaying in a weaving crouch with feathers fluffed, or chasing and attacking with outstretched talons.
 Courting adults—mainly males—display by circling overhead or flying dozens of feet into the air, hovering for a few seconds and then rapidly descending.
 Pairs vocalize, rub bills, and preen, the male calling and presenting food to the female.
 Young owls play-hunt by jumping on each other, on prey brought by their parents, and on dung around the burrow.Back to top

-Burrowing Owls are still numerous, but populations declined by about 33% between 1966 and 2015, according to the North American Breeding Bird Survey.
-Declines have been particularly sharp in Florida, the Dakotas, and coastal California.
-Partners in Flight estimates a global breeding population of 2 million, with 31% spending some part of the year in the U.S., and 15% in Mexico.
-The species rates a 12 out of 20 on the Continental Concern Score and is not on the 2016 State of the Birds Watch List.
+Burrowing Owls are still numerous, but populations have declined in Canada by nearly 3.5% per year, and in some states by over 4% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Declines have been particularly sharp in Florida, the Dakotas, the Midwest, and coastal California.
+Partners in Flight estimates a global breeding population of 18 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 The species is listed as Endangered in Canada and as a species with Special Protection in Mexico.
 Agriculture and development have significantly diminished the colonies of prairie dogs and other burrowing animals where Burrowing Owls once nested by the hundreds.
 Pesticides, collisions with vehicles, shooting, entanglement in loose fences and similar manmade hazards, and hunting by introduced predators (including domestic cats and dogs) are also major sources of mortality.
 At the same time, Burrowing Owls have benefited from protective legislation, reintroduction and habitat protection programs, and artificial nest burrows.
 Because they do not require large uninterrupted stretches of habitat, these owls can benefit from the protection of relatively small patches of suitable land.Back to top

-- Poulin, R., L.D.
-Todd, E. A. Haug, B. A. Millsap and M. S. Martell.
-2011.
-Burrowing Owl (Athene cunicularia).
-In The Birds of North America Online, No. 061 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Poulin, Ray G., L. Danielle Todd, E. A. Haug, B. A. Millsap and Mark S. Martell.
+(2011).
+Burrowing Owl (Athene cunicularia), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski, Jr., and W. A. Link.
-2016.
-The North American Breeding Bird Survey, Results and Analysis 1966–2015, Version 01.30.2015.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2019).
+The North American Breeding Bird Survey, Results and Analysis 1966–2019.
+Version 2.07.2019.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.